Arko-Sengupta/Phone-Matchup/README.md

    "Chrome_Driver_Path": "<YOUR_CHROME_DRIVER_PATH>"
    ```

 5. For Testing the Pipeline find `.env` file.
-The default value of `TEST` would be `None` as it's going to extract all the Smart Phone Data.
+The default value of `TEST` would be `None` as it's going to Extract all the Smart Phone Data.
 Therefore, to save time limit the Data to `100`.
    ```bash
    TEST="100"
    ```